rodolphe74/Vg5kGraphics/README.md

 What's problematic is that 500 characters is not enough to cover the entire screen.
 2 cases:
 - your image have not much character cross-references, you need 500 or less characters -> OK, go for display
-- your image have a lot of character cross-references, you need more than 500 characters -> you will have pair look alike characters to lower characters count under 500.
+- your image have a lot of character cross-references, you need more than 500 characters -> you will have to pair look alike characters to lower characters count under 500.